Ashley McKenzie: Career

 From 2013 to 2014, he was the back-to-back champion of the Pan-American Open in Uruguay.
 McKenzie would then achieve gold in the 2014 Commonwealth Games.
 He competed at the International Judo Federation Grand Slam 2015 in Tyumen where he won silver.
 McKenzie won bronze at the International Judo Federation Grand Slam 2016 in Baku.

 On 15 August 2012, McKenzie entered the Celebrity Big Brother 10 reality TV series.
 After 24 days McKenzie made it to the final and finished in fifth place.

 In May 2019, McKenzie was selected to compete at the 2019 European Games in Minsk, Belarus.

 In 2020 he was part of the original cast of the eleventh series of Ex on the Beach UK.
 In 2023, McKenzie competed on the reality-competition series The Challenge UK.

+In 2023, McKenzie switched allegiances to Jamaica and captured a silver medal at the 2023 CAC Games.